SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o branch_prefix BRANCHPREFIX``
 	 *Optional*

-	 The prefix of branches that should receive the merge.
+	 A list of prefixes of branches that should receive the merge.
 Defaults to project__git__prefix_feature

-``-o children_only CHILDRENONLY``
+``-o update_future_releases UPDATEFUTURERELEASES``
 	 *Optional*

-	 If True, merge will only be done to child branches.
-This assumes source branch is a parent feature branch.
-Defaults to False

-	 Default: True
+	 If source_branch is a release branch, then merge all future release branches that exist.
+Defaults to False.

 **github_copy_subtree**
 ==========================================